 The main active ingredient in olive leaf is a polyphenol called oleuropein.
 Polyphenols are a type of antioxidant, giving them many beneficial medicinal and therapeutic properties, including anti-inflammatory, antimicrobial, antiviral and anti-tumor properties as well as potentially helping to prevent osteoporosis, cancer and cognitive decline.

 A secondary polyphenol in OLE is called oleacein.
 In addition to these, OLE contains an assortment other polyphenolic compound also attributing to those properties, including hydroxytyrosol, tyrosol and caffeic.
 (Sources: "Effects of the Olive-Derived Polyphenol Oleuropein on Human Health"; International Journal of Molecular Sciences, "Hydroxytyrosol: Health Benefits and Use as Functional Ingredient in Meat"; Medicines)

-Whereas the ancient Mediterranean cultures consumed the olive leaves they harvested directly from olive trees as a food, today, you can ingest only the active ingredient from olive leaves extracted into a convenient tincture known as olive leaf extract (OLE.)
-With similar benefits as olive oil, except in a much more concentrated form and without all the fat to consume, however healthy a form it may be, OLE offers an array of health benefits without the calories.
+Whereas the ancient Mediterranean cultures consumed the olive leaves they harvested directly from olive trees as a food, today, you can ingest only the active ingredient from olive leaves extracted into a convenient tincture known as olive leaf extract (OLE).
+With similar benefits as olive oil, except in a much more concentrated form.
+In any form it may be, OLE offers an array of health benefits.